daattali/daattali.github.io/_posts/2016-10-18-htmlwidgets-tips.md

 renderValue: function(x) { ... }
 ```

 Now, this `x` variable is actually very useful.
 It contains all the values that are passed in from R to the widget itself.
 So you often end up referring to `x` a lot in your code.
 I have [a commit](https://github.com/daattali/timevis/commit/7bd3e7390256a7617e3642078a94d301062ab628) that has the sole purpose of renaming `x` to `opts`, and I think you should do that too, for two main reasons.
 First, `opts` is a much more descriptive name than `x` and it tells you that it holds all the different widget options.
-Second, I'm always against using any variable name that is only one or two characters long, because it makes it very difficuly to search for it.
+Second, I'm always against using any variable name that is only one or two characters long, because it makes it very difficult to search for it.

 [See the implementation of this tip in `timevisBasic`](https://github.com/daattali/timevisBasic/compare/tip1-rendervalue-x-name#diff).